MirkoLedda/git-summary/README.md

 * **-d**: Deep lookup.
 Will look for any git repos within the entire current directory tree.
 Can be slowish for large trees.

 # Credits
-A big thanks to the amazing people that wrote the original versions of git-summary:
+A big thanks to the amazing people that wrote the original versions of `git-summary`:

 * **Forked from** [lordadamson](https://github.com/lordadamson/git-summary)
 * [mzabriskie](https://github.com/mzabriskie) (Posted the original idea posted [here](https://gist.github.com/mzabriskie/6631607))